pfrankov/js-best-practices/README.md

 function a(x){return x} // Bad
 a=x=>x // Good
 ```
-If you need a function that has no return value or it  — simply use curly braces syntax:
+If you need a function that has no return value or it should be multiline — simply use curly braces syntax:
 ```js
 a=x=>{} // Good